-The first experiment covers the first two kinds of links, while the second experiment covers the third kind of links.
+The first experiment covers the first two kinds of links (category 1 and category 2), while the second experiment covers the third kind of links (category 3).
 We first calculate the averages of latencies and bandwidths over the 10 day period for each link.
 The results are summarized in Table 1.

 The links in the Same PC category have similar performance.
 So we only choose two links (from VM-0 to VM-1, and from VM-6 to VM-7) as representatives.
-For the same reason, we only choose two links (from VM-0 to VM-6, and from VM-3 to VM-4) as representatives for the Same Aggregate category.
+For the same reason, we only choose two links (from VM-0 to VM-6, and from VM-3 to VM-4) as representatives for the

+Same Aggregate category.
 However, the performance of the links from the Different Aggregates category varies a lot.
-So we include the results for all the links in the second experiment in the table.
+We summarize the results for the links in the second experiment in the table.